charisschomba/YDownloader/README.md

 click download and select an option

-## The  script has two options
+## The  script has three options
 ## 1. Audio

-Downloads Audios
+Downloads Audio

 ## 2. Video

+Downloads Video

+## 3. Playlist

-Downloads Videos
+Downloads Playlist